Travel spots in Lithuania

 Opstainiai I (Vilkyškiai, Raudondvaris) Hillfort, Opstainiai, Vilkyškiai hillfort with settlement, Raudondvaris Hillfort, A508KP

-Hillfort by Vilkyškiai
+Opstainiai (Vilkyškiai) Hillfort by Vilkyškiai

-The abundance of names is not a mistake.
-It reflects links with several nearby places and different registration traditions.
-For visitors, the key point is that these names refer to the same hillfort and settlement complex in the Vilkyškiai area.
+Saugoma.lt calls it Opstainiai I (Vilkyškiai, Raudondvaris) Hillfort, while the Cultural Heritage Register uses the name Opstainiai, Vilkyškiai hillfort with settlement.
+The abundance of names is not a mistake: it reflects the site's links with several nearby places and different registration traditions, but in every case these refer to the same hillfort and settlement complex.

 Archaeological complex of national significance

 According to the Cultural Heritage Register, the complex code is 23812, its status is monument, and its significance level is national.
-The complex includes both a hillfort and a settlement, and the listed area is 75,960 sq. m.
+The complex includes a hillfort and a settlement, and the listed protected area is 75,960 sq. m.
+The Register dates the object to the first millennium AD and the beginning of the second millennium.

-Steep slopes and cultural layer
+Skalvian settlements and the cultural layer

-The hillfort is an outdoor heritage site with no tickets or opening hours.
-Because the slopes are steep, it is best to come on a dry day, wear shoes with good grip, and avoid damaging the turf.
+It is an outdoor heritage site with no tickets or opening hours.
+Because of the steep slopes, up to 20 m high, it is best to come on a dry day, wear shoes with good grip, and protect the turf.
+Do not dig, collect finds, or drive on the slopes.
+A visit takes 30-60 minutes, and a fuller route can connect Vilkyškiai, Rambynas Hill, Bitėnai, and Martynas Jankus Museum.

 Opstainiai (Vilkyškiai) Hillfort sources